 "I can harvest opium within one hundred days after sowing.
-I don't need to use lransportation in southern Shan State sophisticated equipment or advanced agricultural techniques.
+I don't need to use sophisticated equipment or advanced agricultural techniques.
 Opium resists well to frost and drought, is easy to carry and to store, has a high value and always has a ready market.
 This is why our people call opium a 'gift from heaven'."